linwoodc3/gdeltPyR/README.md

     * data is a merged pandas dataframe of GDELT 2.0 events database data

 ## `gdeltPyR` Parameters
 `gdeltPyR` provides access to 1.0 and 2.0 data.
-Four basic parameters guide the query syntax:
+Six parameters guide the query syntax:

 | **Name**    | Description                                                                                                                                                                                                                                                       | Input Possibilities/Examples    |
 |-------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------|